Tesla Model S side panels, strong but light. Source: Flickr

 You can check out Ford Motor and GM’s vehicle sales figures here: Ford Motor Vehicle Sales and GM Vehicle Sales.

-More importantly, Tesla is already making so much money now even before reaching the milestone achieved by Ford Motor and GM in terms of car sales figures.
+Therefore, there are plenty of opportunities ahead for Tesla.
+More importantly, Tesla is already making so much money even before delivering the same level of sales as Ford Motor and GM.

-Apart from the growing vehicle sales, Tesla’s market share also has been on the rise as shown in the snapshot below:
+Apart from the growing vehicle sales, Tesla’s market share also has been on the rise, as shown in the snapshot below:

+While market share has steadily grown, it is still in the low single digits for most regions shown.
 Therefore, there will be plenty of market share to grab for Tesla, and it is likely coming from fossil fuel vehicles.

-Moreover, the world is intensifying its effort to curb climate change, and this means there will be even more demand for EVs.
+Moreover, the world is intensifying its efforts to curb climate change.
+This means there will be even more demand for EVs.
+Again, this is another opportunity for Tesla to expand its market share.

 Rising Revenue Across All Segments